 Memories and Milestones: Asia and Asians at Harvard

-Harvard’s connections with Asia reach back over a century and a half, shaping the ways the University has thought about knowledge, culture, and the world beyond its walls.
-Memories and Milestones invite visitors to pause with these histories—stories of students, scholars, and artists from across Asia whose presence has left a lasting imprint on campus life—and to contemplate the many ways Asia itself has been imagined, studied, and encountered at Harvard.
+The Memories and Milestones invites visitors to pause with these histories—compelling stories of students, scholars, and visitors from across Asia whose presence has left a lasting imprint on campus life—and to contemplate the many ways Asia itself has been imagined, studied, and encountered at Harvard.

-Presented in conjunction with the Asia and Asians at Harvard Conference, November 13–14, 2025.
+The exhibit, curated by Sugata Bose, with curatorial collaboration by Tenzin Ngodup, is presented in conjunction with the Asia and Asians at Harvard Conference, November 13–14, 2025.

 The Harvard University Asia Center gratefully acknowledges the collaboration and support of the Harvard Art Museums; the Harvard University Archives; Houghton Library at Harvard University; the Schlesinger Library at the Harvard Radcliffe Institute; the Korea Institute’s Korean Alumni Biographies Project at Harvard University; the Museum of Fine Arts, Boston; the Peabody Museum of Archaeology and Ethnology; the Robert S. Cox Special Collections and University Archives Research Center at the UMass Amherst Libraries; Boston Children’s Hospital; and the individuals who contributed to this project.